 Every customer is different and it could be difficult to cater to each one’s exclusive needs – but, if you want to win the race and increase your eCommerce sales, this needs to be done.

-Let’s know more about customer segmentation in a little more detail.
+Let’s know more about customer classification in a little more detail.
 In this article, you’ll be learning about the customer segmentation model and how it can be helpful to grow your online store.

 What is Customer Segmentation?